Subway owner who allegedly paid workers $265K in bounced checks hit with federal injunction

-SAN FRANCISCO (KRON) — The owner and operator of several Subways who’s accused of issuing employees $265,000 in bad checks has been slapped with a preliminary federal court injunction.
+SAN FRANCISCO (KRON) — The owner and operator of several Subways who are accused of issuing employees $265,000 in bad checks has been slapped with a preliminary federal court injunction.
 He’s also accused of violating child labor laws, according to the U.S. Department of Labor.

 Meza owns and operates 14 Subway franchise locations around California’s Bay Area.
 The injunction comes in the midst of allegations made by investigators with the DOL Wage and Hour Division.